What Can You Do With Natural Language Processing?

 In particular Turkish is problematic because is both an agglutinative language and a concatenative one.
 Which mean basically that in Turkish a word can represent a whole English sentence.
 This makes hard to develop a stemming algorithm for Turkish, but it also makes it less useful.
 That is because if you stem a Turkish word you might end up with one stem for each sentence, so you lose a lot of information.

 The second kind of issue is related to language with no clearly defined words.
 Chinese is the prime example as a language that has no alphabet, but only symbols that represent concepts.
 So, stemming has no meaning for Chinese.
 Even determining the boundaries of concepts is hard.
 The problem of dividing a text in its component words is called word segmentation.
-With English you can find the boundaries of words just by looking at whitespace or punctuation.
-There are no such things in Chinese.
+With English documents, you can find the boundaries of words just by looking at whitespace or punctuation.
+There are no such things in a Chinese text.

 An alternative method to group together similar words relies on splitting them.
 The foundation of this method is taking apart words into sequence of characters.
 These characters are called k-grams, but they are also known as n-grams characters (n-grams might also indicate groups of words).
 The sequence of characters is built in a sliding manner, advancing by one character at each step, starting and ending with a special symbol that indicates the boundaries of the word.
 For example, the 3-grams for happy are: